nuxeo/doc.nuxeo.com-client-java/src/java/advanced-usage.md

 tree_item_index: 900
 section_parent: java
 toc: true
 ---

 This section is about how to extend Nuxeo Java Client.

 ## Deserialize Your POJO

-Let's you have added writer and reader server side for a new kind of object.
-Now you want to have proper java object within the client.
-The new entity has `custom-json-object` entity type, this will help Nuxeo Java Client to deserialize it.
+Let's say that you have added writer and reader server side for a new kind of object.
+Now you want to have proper Java object within the client.
+The new entity has `custom-json-object` entity type, it will help Nuxeo Java Client to deserialize it.

-First we will create a java class for this entity:
+First, we will create a Java class for this entity:
 ```java
 public class CustomJSONObject extends Entity {